cambridge-ceu/GitHub-matters/docs/NOTES.md

 make install
 ```

-## Request updates for a forked repository

-Once login, this turns to be very handy from the GitHub page by navigating to the code view (default), and pressing the following buttons,

-- **Contribute**.
-To send a pull request to the upstream repository.
-- **Fetch upstream**.
-To `git pull` from the upstream repository.

 ## Permissions

 It may happen that you cannot enter your own directory: `cd: v4: Permission denied`, then it is fixed with